math-ruch/yamal_group/index.md

 ### Daily Dynamics: The Impact of Weekdays on Box Office Revenues

-In the complex world of movie-making, the release date of a movie can be crucial to its success.
-Moving on from examining the impact of release months, we now narrow our focus to the days of the week.
-In this part of our analysis, we explore how the specific day a film is released may influence its performance at the box office for different genres.
+Exploring deeper into the world of cinema, we shift our attention to how the day of the week can significantly affect a movie's box office performance.
+Beyond the broader trends of monthly releases, we recognize that each weekday carries its unique influence, shaping the success of films across various genres.
+This part of our analysis is dedicated to uncovering which days offer the most promising returns and how these patterns differ depending on the type of movie.

 #### Understanding Box Office Performance: Weekday and Genre Analysis

-To understand how weekdays influence box office revenues, we first transformed the days of the week and movie genres into a numerical format.
-This transformation, known as one-hot encoding, allowed us to prepare the data for our analysis effectively.
-Next, we created a matrix showing the average box office revenue for each genre on every day of the week.
-This step was essential to identify potential patterns and determine which days might be more successful for different movie genres.

-Moving further, we aimed to find the best day for releasing films in each genre.
-For this, we used two methods: Random Forest regression models and analysis of the mean revenue.
-When the results from these two methods differed, we relied on the mean revenue analysis, as it reflected the historical box office performance more accurately.
-This comprehensive approach enabled us to suggest the most strategic days for movie releases based on genre-specific audience behaviors.
+Diving into the daily fluctuations, we look at the average box office revenues for each genre on every day of the week.
+This exploration is vital for identifying which days might hold an advantage for certain genres.
+To enhance our understanding and accuracy, we incorporate a Random Forest model into our analysis.
+This advanced method helps us interpret complex patterns and predict the most strategic days for releasing films.
+By combining this predictive modeling with our observations, we can suggest the best release timings that align with genre-specific trends and audience behaviors.

 #### Visualizing Box Office Trends: A Weekday and Genre Heatmap
-We created a heatmap to present our findings visually, turning complex data into an easily understandable color spectrum.
-This heatmap illustrates the average box office earnings for each genre on different weekdays.
-With just a glance, we could identify which days typically bring in higher revenues for each genre.

-We also added annotations to highlight the best days for releases.
-Where our Random Forest model and mean revenue analysis didn't agree, we marked the 'Best' day in red to indicate the discrepancy.
-This heatmap isn't just a simple chart; it's a comprehensive guide that helps us understand the patterns in box office earnings based on the day of the week and genre.
+To encapsulate our findings, we present a heatmap that illustrates the average box office earnings for each genre across the weekdays.
+This visualization allows us to quickly discern which days are generally more lucrative for each type of film.
+It's more than a representation of data; it's a strategic tool that highlights the best days for movie releases.
+With this visual guide, filmmakers and distributors can better understand and leverage the subtle yet significant impact of weekdays on box office success, crafting release strategies that maximize audience engagement and revenue.

 <iframe id="heatmap" src="assets/daily_analysis.html" width="800px" height="500px" frameborder="0" position="relative">Display plot counts</iframe>